zss-in-js/eslint-plugin-zss-lint/readme.md

 ## Recommended

-As for the recommended rules two rules will be enabled with the sort-properties and validate-values is "warn".
+As for the recommended rules three rules will be enabled with the sort-properties and validate-values and no-unused-keys is "warn".

 ```json
   "extends": [